Skip to main content

 To put it simply, a church welcome speech is the onstage greeting you give for every church service.

 In fact, the consistency of the church welcome speech can go a long way to connecting with the church’s mission.
-This is why it is so important to plan and rehearse this overly simple step of the liturgy, the worship, just like you would any other song or ritual.

 While you could just say, “Good morning!” and call it a day, if you want to encourage new members and new visitors to keep coming back, then they need to know that you are making the entire Sunday service experience intentional, powerful, and missional.